ziadsharara/noon-clone-api/README.md

-# Happy Shop E-Commerce RESTful API 🛒
+# Noon E-Commerce RESTful API 🛒

 ### Production-Ready Back-End for Online Stores  ✅
 > A scalable and modular e-commerce back-end API built with **Node.js**, **Express.js**, and **MongoDB** — fully implemented and developed by me as a complete back-end solution for online shopping platforms.